Code-Institute-Submissions/ms1virtualireland/readme.md

 #### Friends and family

 I asked for feedback from friends and family in order to get a users perspective.

+#### Code Institute Pre-Submission Checklist

+Using the checklist highlighted some small issues to adress such as inclusion of wireframes.

+#### Mentor Meetings

+Mentor meetings highlighted various issues to be addressed.

 ## Deployment